Cost Update

 How Much Does Furnace/HVAC Replacement Cost in Jacksonville?

-On the high end, reaching toward $17,500, you are looking at top-tier brands like Trane or Carrier with variable-speed technology.
-These systems are incredible at removing humidity, which is the real enemy in Jacksonville.
-This price point often includes full duct replacement, air purification systems, and multi-zone controls so you can keep the upstairs cooler than the downstairs without wasting energy.
-You can get a better sense of your specific needs by using an HVAC cost calculator to see how your square footage changes the math.
+On the high end, reaching $18,500 USD, you are looking at top-tier brands like Carrier or Trane with variable-speed blowers and multi-stage compressors.
+These systems are incredibly quiet and excellent at removing humidity, which is the real enemy in Jacksonville.
+This price often includes a full smart-home integration and perhaps some minor ductwork repairs or a specialized filtration system like a UV light to prevent mold growth in the damp Florida air.
+You can get a better sense of your specific needs by using an HVAC cost calculator.

 How Jacksonville Compares to Other US Cities